 "We need more Canada," said former President Obama on his visit to Canada in 2016.
 His comment makes many of us think we are doing something right!Read more...

-Bow Valley College, through the Center for Excellence in Immigrant and Intercultural Advancement, was pleased to host Make Dollars Make Sense (MDMS) 2016.Read more...
+Bow Valley College, through the Centre for Excellence in Immigrant and Intercultural Advancement, was pleased to host Make Dollars Make Sense (MDMS) 2016.Read more...

 The following blog post was written by Christine Burke, Business Development Officer at the Centre for Excellence in Immigrant and Intercultural Advancement.